Second: Timekeeping standards

 A set of atomic clocks throughout the world keeps time by consensus: the clocks "vote" on the correct time, and all voting clocks are steered to agree with the consensus, which is called International Atomic Time (TAI).
 TAI "ticks" atomic seconds.

 Civil time is defined to agree with the rotation of the Earth.
 The international standard for timekeeping is Coordinated Universal Time (UTC).
 This time scale "ticks" the same atomic seconds as TAI, but inserts or omits leap seconds as necessary to correct for variations in the rate of rotation of the Earth.

 A time scale in which the seconds are not exactly equal to atomic seconds is UT1, a form of universal time.
 UT1 is defined by the rotation of the Earth with respect to the Sun, and does not contain any leap seconds.
 UT1 always differs from UTC by less than a second.

 Optical lattice clock

 While they are not yet part of any timekeeping standard, optical lattice clocks with frequencies in the visible light spectrum now exist and are the most accurate timekeepers of all.
-A strontium clock with frequency 430 THz, in the red range of visible light, during the 2010s held the accuracy record: it will gain or lose less than a second in 15 billion years, which is longer than the estimated age of the universe.
+A strontium clock with frequency 430 THz, in the red range of visible light, during the 2010s held the accuracy record: it gains or loses less than a second in 15 billion years, which is longer than the estimated age of the universe.
 Such a clock can measure a change in its elevation of as little as 2 cm by the change in its rate due to gravitational time dilation.